-As of last year, the EPA (Environmental Protection Agency) started phasing in the new regulations for diesel engines in the marine industry.
-Now nearly half way through 2015, diesel exhaust fluid (DEF) is all the more important, even required, for commercial vessels.
+As of 2014, the EPA (Environmental Protection Agency) started phasing in the new regulations for diesel emissions in the marine industry.
+Now, diesel exhaust fluid (DEF) is all the more important, even required, for commercial vessels.

 An Increasing Need for DEF

-However, more recently, the same emission standards have moved to include commercial water vessels.
+Emissions standards have recently moved to include commercial water vessels.
 When the EPA passed the new standard back in 2004, with plans to phase into it over the next decade, the expectation was to require a reduction in the allowable amount of sulfur in marine diesel fuel by 99%.
 Such a drop would require not only a new design to diesel engines, but also a SCR that implemented diesel exhaust fluid (DEF) to aid in the reduction of sulfur.

-Now with these regulations in full force, those in the marine industry have a new, very valuable asset to protect, and that asset is DEF.
-DEF has storage requirements that need to be adhered to in order to ensure its longevity and efficiency.
+With these regulations in full force, those in the marine industry have a new, very valuable asset to protect: DEF.
+It has storage requirements that need to be adhered to in order to ensure its longevity and efficiency.

-Along with meeting temperature regulation requirements, you’ll also want a solution that can fit the common DEF storage unit (with customizable options for the less common storage unit) both insulating and heating at the same time.
+Along with meeting temperature regulation requirements, you’ll also want a solution that can fit the common DEF storage unit with customizable options that can both insulate and heat at the same time.
 What’s more, when it comes to protecting large quantities of DEF in multiple storage units, you’re going to want a product that you can set and forget.
-In other words, thermostatic controllers will allow you to set the proper temperature and worry about it no more.
+Thermostatic controllers give you even more control over how and where you monitor your heaters.
+Powerblanket’s tank heaters offer all these options with easy set up.